sferik/twitter-ruby/README.md

 ### Configuration
-The Faraday middleware stack is now fully configurable and is exposed as a `Faraday::Builder` which can be manipulated in place:
+The Faraday middleware stack is now fully configurable and is exposed as a `Faraday::Builder` which can be modified in-place:

     Twitter.middleware.insert_after Twitter::Response::RaiseClientError, CustomMiddleware

-Likewise, the middleware stack can be replaced in it's entirety:
+Likewise, the middleware stack can be replaced in its entirety:

     Twitter.middleware = Faraday::Builder.new(&Proc.new{|builder|
       # Specify a middleware stack here